 How To prevent Acoustic Guitar Belly Bulge

 The best way to prevent belly bulge is by keeping your acoustic guitar in a case when you’re not playing it.
-This will ensure that the instrument is not exposed to any drastic changes in temperature or humidity.
+This will ensure that the instrument is not exposed to any drastic changes.
+Especially changes in temperature or humidity.

 How To Tell If You Have Acoustic Guitar Belly Bulge